-NIJ expects to make awards under this solicitation as grants.
-See the "Administrative, National Policy, and Other Legal Requirements" section of the OJP Grant Application Resource Guide for a brief discussion of important statutes, regulations, and award conditions that apply to many (or in some cases, all) OJP grants).
+NIJ expects to make awards under this solicitation as grants or cooperative agreements.
+Cooperative agreements provide for OJP to have substantial involvement in carrying out award activities.
+See the "Administrative, National Policy, and Other Legal Requirements" section of the OJP Grant Application Resource Guide for a brief discussion of important statutes, regulations, and award conditions that apply to many (or in some cases, all) OJP grants and cooperative agreements.